 Benefits of Dental Implants

 Though there have been a lot of improvements in dental care over the past few decades, millions of people suffer from tooth loss each year in the United States.
 Tooth loss usually occurs as a result of tooth decay or gum disease, though sometimes it results from injury to the mouth.
 For a long time, the only way to treat tooth loss was with dentures or bridges, but today, many patients choose to get dental implants instead.
-Dr. Ogata from Lance Ogata DDS, Smile Hawaii reaffirms, "If you have a missing or highly decayed tooth that will eventually need extraction, a dental implant is an aesthetically pleasing alternative to traditional replacement methods, such as a fixed bridge or partial denture."

 Dental Implant Basics

 Dental implants1 are a special dental prosthetic that can be firmly attached to the patient’s jaw through special titanium implants.
 The prosthetic looks and behaves just like the patient’s real teeth.
 The titanium “roots” provide a solid foundation to which the prosthetic teeth can attach.
 The jaw bone grows around and into these prosthetic titanium “roots”.
 Because dental implants look and feel like real teeth, patients can continue to smile and make facial expressions without being concerned that their dentures will malfunction.
 But even more importantly, dental implants allow patients to eat the foods they’ve always eaten and continue to enjoy social get-togethers that involve food and laughter.
 Dr. Mitrogogos adds that dental implants also helps maintain jaw bone structure.

 At Washington State Prosthodontics and Dental Implant Center, we do a thorough evaluation on all patients before they undergo the dental implant procedure.
 After patients have been approved for the procedure, they must have damaged teeth removed and any necessary bone-grafting performed first (in order to build jaw bone so that the titanium posts can be solidly rooted in the mouth).
 Once damaged teeth are removed and the jaw bone is sufficiently prepped, the dental implant posts can be placed in the mouth.
 After the posts are in place, patients must wait for the jawbone to fuse with the posts and for general healing to take place.
 Then, the abutments and artificial teeth can be put into the mouth for a final result that is often more aesthetically appealing than the patient’s real teeth.